About Us India-Hungary Relations

 • MOU between Marwadi University, India and the University of Public Service (UPS), Hungary signed on 7th of June 2022

-Bilateral visits
+Bilateral visits over the years:

 India to Hungary